 A user account management process will be established and documented to identify all functions of user account management, to include the creation, distribution, modification and deletion of user accounts.
-Information owner(s) are responsible for determining who should have access to information and the appropriate access privileges (read, write, delete, etc.).
+Data owner(s) are responsible for determining who should have access to information and the appropriate access privileges (read, write, delete, etc.).
 The "Principle of Least Privilege" should be used to ensure that only authorized individuals have access to applications and information and that these users only have access to the resources required for the normal performance of their job responsibilities.
-(See NITC Identity and NITC Acceptable Use PolicyState Data Communication Network)
+(See NITC Identity and Access Management Standard and NITC Acceptable Use Policy State Data Communication Network)

-Agencies or information owners should perform annual user reviews of access and appropriate privileges.
+Agencies or data owner(s) should perform annual user reviews of access and appropriate privileges.